gkowzan/rotsim2d/docs/user-guide/dressedleaf.rst

    pw1 = dl.Pathway(kb1.leaves[0])
    pw1.pprint()

-Transition chain label classifies the transitions induced by each light interaction by a sequence of three letters: P, Q or R. This is the same notation as the one used in [1]_.
+Pathway label classifies the transitions induced by each light interaction by a sequence of three letters: P, Q or R. The transition label and the G-factor label are defined in [#f1]_.
+R-class (R1..R8) is the label used in Hamm and Zanni book [#f2]_.
+The experimental label is explained in the linked :download:`diagram <nonrephasing_FWM_symtop_only_P.pdf>`, which classifies all symmetric top SII pathways that start with P-branch excitation.

 A list of all pathways in a given excitation tree can be obtained by using the class method :meth:`Pathway.from_kb_tree`: